Conversational Semantic Parsing for Dialog State Tracking: Conclusion

 \section{Conclusion}

 This work reformulates dialog state tracking as a conversational semantic parsing task to overcome the limitations of slot filling.
 Dialog states are represented as rooted relational graphs to encode compositionality, and encourage knowledge sharing across different domains, verbs, slot types and dialog participators.
 We demonstrated how a dialog dataset with structured labels for both user and system utterances can be collected with the aid of a generative dialog simulator.
-We then proposed a conversational semantic parser that performs DST with an encoder-decoder model and a stack-based memory.
-A parent-pointer decoder is further proposed to speed up tree prediction.
+We then proposed a conversational semantic parser that does dialog state tracking through a stack-based memory, a mixture of generation and copy mechanism, and a parent-pointer decoder that speeds up tree prediction.
 Experimental results show that our DST solution outperforms slot-filling-based trackers by a large margin.